kinguser981/TWRP-Recovery-Flags/README.md

 # On some device, TWRP backup folder name will show 0000000000 bcos cpuinfo has no serial number.
 Using this flag then it will use ro.product.model as the folder name instead of all 0000000000
 TW_USE_MODEL_HARDWARE_ID_FOR_DEVICE_ID := true

-# Set the path to the sysfs entry which controls the brightness
-TW_BRIGHTNESS_PATH := /sys/devices/platform/s3c24xx-pwm.0/pwm-backlight.0/backlight/pwm-backlight.0/backlight

-# A seconday path for the above
-TW_SECONDARY_BRIGHTNESS_PATH :=

 # Max brightness to prevent display damage
 TW_MAX_BRIGHTNESS := 255

-# Default brightness for TWRP
-TW_DEFAULT_BRIGHTNESS := 150

 # Custom battery readout path, don't use the given path though, it is intended to be used for a full diagnostic.
 TW_CUSTOM_BATTERY_PATH := /sys/class/power_supply/battery/batt_attr_text